-- □ No breakfast will be served in the morning in any of our buildings. - □ We will maintain 6 feet spacing between eaters. - □ The cafe will be closed in the AM - □ There will be no salad bars. - During the hybrid schedule, the lunch menu will be the same Mondays and Thursdays as well as on Tuesdays and Fridays. - All students will have the option to have school meals delivered to their homes.
+· stric :-Wide No breakfast will be served in the morning in any of our buildings.
+We will maintain 6 feet spacing between eaters.
+The cafe will be closed in the AM There will be no salad bars.
+During the hybrid schedule, the lunch menu will be the same Mondays and Thursdays as well as on Tuesdays and Fridays.
+0 All students will have the option to have school meals delivered to their homes.
 Parents will have to opt-in one time, to have weekly meals delivered and will have the ability to cancel anytime.
-The cost of meals is \$2.50 per day for breakfast for ages, elementary lunches are \$3.25, and middle school and high school meals are \$3.75 per day. (\$23.75 per week per elementary student and \$26.25 per week for middle and high school students).
-Students who qualify for free or reduced-priced meals will have the meals delivered at no cost once parents opt-in.
+The cost of meals is \$2.50 per day for breakfast for ages, elementary lunches are \$3.25, and middle school and high school meals are \$3.75 per day. (\$23.75) per week per elementary student and \$26.25 per week for middle and high school students).
+Students who qualify for free or reduced-priced meals will have the meals

+0 delivered at no cost once parents opt-in.
 Times for the food delivery have yet to be established.
 We discussed the possibility of having a 4:30 pick up at the school for families who are not home when the food will be delivered.

-- □ Students are encouraged to bring their own lunches. - □ Students will not share food with each other. - □ Teachers will not provide food to students. - □ Food Services staff members will wear face coverings at all times.
+Students are encouraged to bring their own lunches.
+Students will not share food with each other.
+Teachers will not provide food to students.
+Food Services staff members will wear face coverings at all times.
+HS/MS S Information: MS Lunch 11:12-11:59 and HS Lunch 11:54-12:54.
+MS students will be divided into two groups w/ 7th and 8th grade eating the first half followed by the 6th grade.

-HS/MS Information:

-- □ MS Lunch 11:12-11:59 and HS Lunch 11:54-12:54. - MS students will be divided into two groups w/ 7th and 8th grade eating the first half followed by the 6th grade.
 Sixth grade will eat in the north end of the cafeteria so that our custodial team can clean/disinfect the south end tables prior to the HS students arriving at 11:54.
-If needed, other larger rooms in the building will be used during lunch to ensure each student has 6 feet of distancing. - □ The custodial team will clean as students leave their seats. - Table dividers will be placed on tables to create a barrier between students. - □ There must be 6 ft of distancing between students when eating. - □ Students and staff are not permitted to order food delivery service to the school. - Cashiers will type in debit numbers for each student/employee. - Lunches will be served partially pre-packaged. - □ Signs and stanchions will be used to keep distancing. - □ Students will form a lunch line down the cafe's south hallway. - □ Weather permitting, students will be encouraged to eat outside.
+If needed, other larger rooms in the building will be used during lunch to ensure each student has 6 feet of distancing.
+The custodial team will clean as students leave their seats.
+Table dividers will be placed on tables to create a barrier between students.
+There must be 6 ft of distancing between students when eating.
+Students and staff are not permitted to order food delivery service to the school.
+Cashiers will type in debit numbers for each student/employee.
+Lunches will be served partially pre-packaged.
+Signs and stanchions will be used to keep distancing.
+Students will form a lunch line down the cafe's south hallway. Ц Weather permitting, students will be encouraged to eat outside.
+Eleme ntary Information Each elementary school will have its own dedicated lunch team so principals will select times.
+Morning lunch counts will either be sent to building secretaries or inputted in PS for the building secretary to retrieve and pass along to the foodservice team.
+Lunches will be served in classrooms and delivered by foodservice staff.
+Principals will develop protocols on how food will be distributed.
+There must be 6 ft of distancing between students when eating.
+Food will be served hot and in a reusable clamshell container.
+Weather permitting, students will be encouraged to eat outside.